KathrynCampbell/MADDOG/README.md

 1. Command Line Tool
     1. How to use
         1. Setting up the environment - Unix/MAC
-        1. Setting up the envoronment - Windows
+        1. Setting up the environment - Windows
         1. Input data requirements
             1. Lineage designation
             1. Lineage assignment